madcap123/test-repo/README.md

 # test-repo
-to tet each n every option of the tool
+to test each n every option of the tool